Soft-Thinking/Soft-Thinking.github.io/README.md

 # MMWorld-bench.github.io

-This is the repository that contains source code for the [MMWorld website](mmworld-bench.github.io).
+This is the repository that contains source code for the [Soft Thinking website](Soft-Thinking.github.io).

-If you find MMWorld useful for your work please cite:
+If you find Soft Thinking useful for your work please cite:
 ```
 ```